Delaware Stock (General) Corporation

 - The Initial Director is often the founder of the Corporation , although, the Initial Director does not have to be an owner or officer ; the Initial Director could be a manager, CPA or attorney for example.
 It is the Initial Director’s duty to finish setting up the organization of the new Corporation after it has been Incorporated.
 The Initial Director has the authority issue stock certificates to the owners to record their ownership share and to call a meeting of the shareholders to elect the Board of Directors.
 The Initial Director may remain a Director or his services may end after other Directors are appointed.
 In many cases the Initial Director stays on and becomes the Chairman of the Board of Directors.

 - Once the Board of Directors is appointed, the Board ratifies the By-Laws and appoints the Officers of the Corporation .
 Most routine operational oversight is delegated to the Officers, but major policy must be decided by a resolution of the Board which is either approved by a majority of the voting shareholders, or in the case of a Sole Owner/Sole Director by “Unanimous Decision”.
-A Close Corporation is exempt from formal Board Meeting and Resolutions (see page 40 for more information), as are LLC’s.
+A Close Corporation is exempt from formal Board Meeting and Resolutions, as are LLC’s.

 How is a Stock (General) Corporation Taxed?

 - A Stock (General) Corporation, that is, a Corporation which does not elect “Subchapter S status with the IRS” and is not a ”Not-For-Profit”, is taxed as its own “entity”; that is to say, the Corporation is taxed separately from and in addition to the personal income of the Shareholders (owners), and is taxed at a Corporate rate.